Saturday, December 31, 2011

 1962: Steve Lawrence remained at #1 for a third week on the Easy Listening chart with "Go Away Little Girl".

 1962: "Telstar" by the Tornadoes was the #1 song, outdistancing Chubby Checker's "Limbo Rock" and "Bobby's Girl" by Marcie Blane.
-"Go Away Little Girl" by Steve Lawrence was fourth with former #1 "Big Girls Don't Cry" by the Four Seasons behind.
-The rest of the Top 10: Elvis Presley dropped with "Return to Sender", Ray Charles moved up to #7 with "You Are My Sunshine",Brook Benton and "Hotel Happiness", "Little Esther" Phillips remained the same with "Release Me", Bob B. Soxx & the Blue Jeans were thrilled as "Zip-A-Dee Doo-Dah" jumped from 16-9 and Brook Benton was at #10 with "Hotel Happiness".
+"Go Away Little Girl" by Steve Lawrence was fourth with former #1 "Big Girls Don't Cry" by the 4 Seasons behind.
+The rest of the Top 10: Elvis Presley dropped with "Return To Sender", Ray Charles moved up to #7 with "You Are My Sunshine",Brook Benton and "Hotel Happiness", "Little Esther" Phillips remained the same with "Release Me", Bob B. Soxx & the Blue Jeans were thrilled as "Zip-A-Dee Doo-Dah" jumped from 16-9 and Brook Benton was at #10 with "Hotel Happiness".

 1963: The Weavers performed for the final time at Orchestra Hall in Chicago.